gcesconeto/delivery-app-back-end-trybe/README.md

 ## Context
 ---
 This API was developed as part of a project during the back-end module of my course at Trybe.

-This is an API for a simple delivery type app with the following features:
+It is for a simple delivery type app with the following features:
-* User creation
+* User creation.
-* User login
+* User login.
-* User listing
+* User listing.
-* User deletion
+* User deletion.
-* Product listing
+* Product listing.
-* Sale creation between specific seller and user
+* Sale creation between specific seller and user.
-* Sale listing
+* Sale listing.
-* Sale status update
+* Sale status update.

 These are the main technologies used:
-* Node + express for the API;
+* Node + express for the API.
-* JWT for authentication and user identification;
+* JWT for authentication and user identification.
-* MySQL + sequelize ORM as the database;
+* MySQL + sequelize ORM as the database.
 * Socket.IO to provide real-time updates of DB changes.
 * Jest + supertest for integration tests.